Fidchell: Confusion with tafl

 In the board games literature, it has often been suggested that fidchell is a variant of the Welsh game tawlbwrdd, itself descended from the Norse tafl games.
-These games, along with the Irish brandub, are played on a grid, often seven squares by seven, with the king in the middle.
+These games, along with the Irish brandubh, are played on a grid, often seven squares by seven, with the king in the middle.
 The king has a number of defending pieces around it at the beginning of the game, and they are surrounded by twice as many attackers.
 The object is to make a clear path for the king to the edge of the board, while the attackers must attempt to surround, and thereby capture, the king.
 However, tafl variants are usually played with unequal numbers of pieces, the attackers being twice as numerous as the defenders.
 Fidchell by contrast was played with equal numbers on both sides and there is no indication of a king piece.